run-ai/docs/docs/developer/cluster-api/reference/training.md

 # Training Workload Parameters

 Following is a full list of all training workload parameters.
-The text below is equivalent to running `kubectl explain trainingpolicy.spec`.
-You can also run `kubectl explain trainingpolicy.spec.<parameter-name>` to see the description of a specific parameter.
+The text below is equivalent to running `kubectl explain trainingworkload.spec`.
+You can also run `kubectl explain trainingworkload.spec.<parameter-name>` to see the description of a specific parameter.

 ```
 KIND:     TrainingWorkload